CXwudi/personal-blog-source/content/posts/2024/my-zsh-setup/index.en.md

 Skip this step if you are setting up a new system.

-If you are migrating from Bash to Zsh on your existing system, you should take some time to migrate your `.bashrc` and `.profile` to `.zshrc` and `.zprofile` respectively.
+If you are migrating from Bash to Zsh on your existing system, you should take some time to migrate your `.bashrc` and `.profile` to `.zshrc` and `.zprofile`, respectively.

 Unfortunately, there is no automatic way to do the migration.
-I also strongly discourage you from executing Zsh at the end of your `.bashrc` or `.profile` file, as it can cause problems for other scripts, applications or IDEs.
+I also strongly discourage you from executing Zsh at the end of your `.bashrc` or `.profile` file, as it can cause problems for other scripts, applications, or IDEs.

-However, some general things to consider to be migrated are:
+However, some general things to consider for migration are:

-- Scripts that 3rd party package managers like Homebrew, SDKMan, etc. have added to your `.bashrc` or `.profile`
+- Scripts that third-party package managers like Homebrew, SDKMan, etc. have added to your `.bashrc` or `.profile`.
-- Custom environment variables
+- Custom environment variables.
-- Custom paths
+- Custom paths.
-- Custom aliases
+- Custom aliases.
-  - consider migrating to existing plugins in Oh My Zsh, checkout [`common-aliases`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/common-aliases) plugin and more in the [official documentation](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins)
+  - Consider migrating to existing plugins in Oh My Zsh.
+Check out the [`common-aliases`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/common-aliases) plugin and more in the [official documentation](https://github.com/ohmyzsh/ohmyzsh/wiki/Plugins).
-  - For example, if you use docker, consider adding [`docker`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/docker) and `docker-compose` aliases to the `plugins` array in `.zshrc`
+  - For example, if you use Docker, consider adding the [`docker`](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/docker) and `docker-compose` aliases to the `plugins` array in `.zshrc`.

 ## Step 6: Set Zsh as the Default Shell